avaneev/prvhash/README.md

 A similar approach is to simply skip the next generated random number, but it is slightly less secure.
 It is likely that PRVHASH's k-equidistribution of separate outputs is implicitly secure.
+The reason is that skipping or XORing creates uncertainty or entanglement of current output with system's state hash-array number of outputs back.
+3 XORs are needed to provide pre-image resistance, or resistance against selection of entropy input that leads to a particular output.

 ## TPDF Dithering ##